tshepang/blog/content/As Good As It Gets (1997).md

 categories = ['movies']
 +++

-There\'s touching moments:
+There's touching moments:

 -   the mother expressing her greatfulness
 -   the two great compliments the mother gets

-There\'s funny moments:
+There's funny moments:

 -   the emitted sound when answering the phone
 -   some of unusual behavior the author portrays